frobino/EclipseTrainingSlides/tracecompass/slides.md

 - `IAnalysisModule#waitForCompletion()` will block thread until completion
 - Use Progress monitor in `executeAnalysis()`
 	- to monitor progress
-	- handle user cancellation (important!)
+	- Handle user cancellation (important!)
 - An analysis can be cancelled using `IAnalysisModule#cancel()`
 - Provide help for user using `IAnalysisModule#getHelpText()`
 - `TmfAnalysisManager` keeps track on available analysis per trace type